kwebio/kweb-docs/intro.rst

     * Runs in the browser
     * Responsible for user interaction
     * Typically written in JavaScript
-    * Runs in an untrusted  environment
+    * Untrusted execution environment

  * Server
     * Runs in a datacenter
     * Responsible for business logic
     * May be written in a wide variety of languages
-    * Runs in a trusted environment
+    * Trusted execution environment

 The first runs on the web server, the second runs in the web browser.
 Coders work hard to try to make the website appear like a single piece of software to the website visitor, but this requires a lot of hidden complexity.